-Saturday mornings we offer workshops with projects easily completed in a 2-hour session.
+Saturday workshops feature writing or art projects easily completed in a 2-hour session.

 Our multi-sessions range from 2-4 workshops and allow you to go a little deeper into a project.
 Registration is required.